 Levy, Citrus, and Hernando Counties: July 1-Sept 24

 Where do you go scalloping?
 Can you do it from a beach or do you need a boat?
 There are some places in Florida where you can wade out from public beaches to scallop, but most scallop collecting happens from a boat.
 The top scalloping locations in Florida include: Homasassa Springs (best by boat), Crystal River (best by boat), Steinhatchee (boating or from beaches), and Port St Joe (boating or from beaches).
 If you’re in Hillsborough or Pinellas Counties, the best spot to go is just north of Tarpon Springs near Anclote River.
-Just remember the scallop season is only 10 days in Pasco County so your opportunities are limited and the waters are crowded!
 We’ve scalloped in both Pasco and Crystal River and had totally different experiences at both locations.

 We don’t have a boat, what do you recommend?
 Find a friend with a boat or charter a boat.
 In the popular scalloping areas you can join a tour boat or hire your personal boating captain to show you the ropes.
 If you’d like to scallop in Pasco County I’d highly recommend Anclote Charters.
 We hired Capt B for our first scalloping trip and it was an amazing experience!
 They knew exactly where to take us to find scallops and had all of the equipment that we needed.
 I’ll talk more about equipment in a minute.
 In Crystal River my brother rented a boat for the day.
 The main difference here was not being familiar with the prime scalloping areas – we had to move around several times and never really had the same experience on our own.

 What equipment do you need to scallop?
 Good news, you don’t need much!
 Bad news, don’t wait until the day before your trip to find everything.
 During scallop season the stores tend to run out of the essentials.